TAMAapps/SavorMarketing/docs/task-tracker.md

 - All posts created in Restaurant Reviews category (ID: 1358)
 - Rate limiting implemented (2 seconds between posts)
 - Posts deployed to live blog at savortheapp.com/blog/
+- **Automation Working**: Can create unlimited posts from Cursor using JSON files
+- **Manual rebuild required** for new posts to appear (using static site generation)
+- **SSR attempt failed** - reverted to working static configuration

 ---